 Restaurant Review (El Segundo Sol) — Las Vegas Fashion Show Mall

-Absolutely no detail is too small for master of food and beverage, Terry Lunch.
-When the famed partner-chef of the much celebrated Mon Ami Gabi Restaurant (inside Paris Casino) opened up El Segundo Sol, which offers highly-customized Mexican fare, he chose his recipes and ingredients carefully.
+No detail is too small for the master of food and beverage, Terry Lunch.
+When the famed partner-chef of the much-celebrated Mon Ami Gabi Restaurant (inside Paris Casino) opened El Segundo Sol, which offers highly-customized Mexican fare, he chose his recipes and ingredients carefully.

 Take rice, for example.